A simple and delicious chestnut cake using sweetened chestnut purée, with the addition of chocolate chips for extra indulgence.

 And Mimi’s Vanilla Chestnut Cake is utterly delicious and addictive.
 I took the liberty to add dark chocolate chips to the cake, and my family and I finished the cake in almost one sitting.
 I think they will, too, have happy memories of this cake.
 There is just one slice left, and I am claiming that for my breakfast tomorrow.

-A simple and delicious bundt cake using sweetened chestnut cream.
+A simple and delicious chestnut cake using sweetened chestnut purée, with the addition of chocolate chips for extra indulgence.
 Recipe adapted from Mimi Thorisson

 - Prep Time: 20 mins